MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 **Modify resource sizes.** Continuously monitor and analyze the resource utilization of your workload.
 Based on the observed patterns and trends, make adjustments to resource sizing and configuration settings to optimize resource consumption.
 Consider rightsizing virtual machine instances, adjusting memory allocation, and optimizing storage capacity.
 By right-sizing resources, you can avoid unnecessary costs associated with underutilization or overprovisioning.

-:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff:** Code and architecture rework might not fit with current project schedules and might lead to schedule and cost slippage
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Code and architecture rework might not fit with current project schedules and might lead to schedule and cost slippage

 ## Azure facilitation